googlefonts/fontations/docs/codegen-tour.md

 file; this is necessary for us to take advance of zerocopy semantics (see the [zerocopy section](#zerocopy) below.)

+In addition to endianness, it is also sometimes the case that types will be represented by a different number of bytes in the raw file than when are manipulating them natively; for instance `Offset24` is represented as three bytes on disk, but represented as a `u32` in native code.

 This leads us to a situation where we require two distinct types for each
 scalar: a native type that we will use in our program logic, and a 'raw' type that will represent the bytes in the font file (as well as some